Missionaries of Charity: Controversies

 Mother Teresa's home for the dying destitute Nirmal Hriday at Kalighat, Kolkata.

 A British former volunteer at the Home, Robin Fox (now editor of the British medical journal The Lancet) disclosed in 1994 that syringes were rinsed in cold water and reused; that inmates were given cold baths; and that aspirin was administered to people with terminal cancer.
 Fox also noted, however, that the residents were "eating heartily and doing well", and that the sisters and volunteers focused on cleanliness, tending wounds and sores, and providing loving kindness.
 The controversy remains due to the use of unsterilized needles and the failure to make proper diagnoses, as put by Dr. Jack Preger: "If one wants to give love, understanding and care, one uses sterile needles."

 In 2018, all child care homes in India run by the Missionaries of Charity were inspected by the Indian Ministry of Women and Child Development following allegations that two staff members at a Jharkhand home sold babies for adoption.
 A sister (Konsaila Balsa) and a social worker (Anima Indwar) employed there were arrested.
 They were accused of having already sold three babies from the home, which provides shelter for pregnant, unmarried women, and of trying to sell a baby boy for roughly £1,325.
 The Missionaries of Charity had discontinued its participation in adoption services in India three years earlier over religious objections to the country's new adoption rules.
 In December 2021, India's Ministry of Home Affairs headed by former BJP national president Amit Shah refused to renew the registration under Foreign Contribution Regulation Act of Missionaries of Charity along with 6000 other charity organizations, which is mandatory for charities, NGOs and any non-profit organizations receiving foreign funding in India registration over allegations of the organization aiding in conversion of Hindus to Catholicism (an allegation which has also been levelled against Teresa too).
 However the decision was subsequently reverted in the first week of January 2022.

-Image gallery

-Missionaries of Charity in Tirana, Albania.

-Missionaries of Charity wearing the traditional Sari during a religious procession in the streets of Port-au-Prince, Haiti, on the occasion of the feast of Saint Perpetua.

-The President, Dr. A.P.J.
-Abdul Kalam meeting with the Sisters from the Mother Teresa Mission of Charity at Athens on 27 April 2007.
-These sisters are engaged in running number of old age home in Greece.